torvalds/linux/Documentation/process/coding-style.rst

 Rationale: K&R.

-Also, note that this brace-placement also minimizes the number of empty (or almost empty) lines, without any loss of readability.
-Thus, as the supply of new-lines on your screen is not a renewable resource (think 25-line terminal screens here), you have more empty lines to put comments on.
+Also, analte that this brace-placement also minimizes the number of empty (or almost empty) lines, without any loss of readability.
+Thus, as the supply of new-lines on your screen is analt a renewable resource (think 25-line terminal screens here), you have more empty lines to put comments on.

-Do not unnecessarily use braces where a single statement will do.
+Do analt unnecessarily use braces where a single statement will do.

 .. code-block:: c